-Schema.org JSON-LD is how you tell crawlers and AI systems what your pages are, not just what they say.
-When an AI assistant generates an answer that cites your site, structured data is often the evidence it uses to confirm your entity, your expertise, and the freshness of your content.
-Getting it right is a small investment with outsized returns on AI-mediated discovery.
+Schema.org JSON-LD tells crawlers and AI systems what your pages are, not just what they say.
+When an assistant cites your site, structured data is often the evidence it used to confirm your entity and decide your content was fresh enough to quote.
+The cost to add it is a few JSON blocks.
+The cost of leaving it out is being mistaken for someone else with a similar name.

 JSON-LD vs. Microdata vs. RDFa